 What's the key to being a fruitful witness?
 Obedience.

 In Haggai 1:1-14, because of opposition and discouragement, the Israelites had halted their mission to rebuild God's temple for 16 years.
-Through the prophet Haggai, God revealed something that was holding them back: "These people say, 'The time has not yet come to rebuild the Lord's house'" (Haggai 1:2).
+Through the prophet Haggai, God revealed that Israel was making excuses: "These people say, 'The time has not yet come to rebuild the Lord's house'" (Haggai 1:2).
 So in verses 12-14, the people rose up and returned to the Lord and His purposes.
 We can be sure that God can and will do the same for us.
 He will remind us of His purpose by His Spirit.
 Will you obey, taking up your cross and following Him?

 Prayer: Lord, forgive me for forgetting the urgency and beauty of the call to share Your Gospel.
 Redirect my heart to be centered on You and to do the work You have called me to do.
 I pray in the name of Jesus.
 Amen.